 The federal government is also increasing its oversight on small businesses for Service Disabled Veteran Owned Small Business SDVOSB fraud.
 Companies often find themselves at odds because they may not fully understand the government’s angle or the specific charges that they are being investigated for.

 There are a variety of criminal and civil charges that the federal government may seek out when pursuing a company for SDVOSB fraud.
 They include false claims charges, defective materials, violations of the limitations on subcontracting or simply making false statements on the initial application.

-With law offices in Washington, DC and in Denver, Colorado, the SDVOSB fraud lawyers at Watson & Associates, LLC are geographically positioned to provide legal representation to government contracting small businesses that are subjected to government investigations or facing criminal charges under the VA programs.
+With law offices in Washington, DC and in Denver, Colorado, the SDVOSB federal contract fraud lawyers at Watson & Associates, LLC are geographically positioned to provide legal representation to government contracting small businesses that are subjected to government investigations or facing criminal charges under the VA programs.